vitr/vitr.github.io/_drafts/HTTP-and-REST-Principles-http-do-it-right.md

 ### #2 organise hierarchical data in path and filters in query
 The URL includes scheme, host, path, query and fragment.

 The path is used for hierarchically organised resources, the query is used for non-hierarchically organised resourses and operation parameters.

-Путь используется для организации иерархических ресурсов, запрос — для неиерархических ресурсов и для параметров операции. Фрагмент идентифицирует подчинённый ресурс, не имеющий прямого URL.
+The fragment identifies a subresource, which has no direct URL.

 Scheme      Host                 Path               Query      Fragment ↓           ↓                    ↓                  ↓            ↓